-Consider a spatially distributed variable that has been observed (possibly with error) at \(n\) distinct points in a bounded study region of interest \(D\), where \(D \subset \mathbb R^2\).
+Consider a spatially distributed variable that has been observed (possibly with error) at \(n\) distinct points within a bounded study region of interest \(D\), where \(D \subset \mathbb R^2\).
 Our goal is to make inferences about the process that governs the spatial distribution and locations without observed values of the variable.

 \[Z(\cdot) \equiv \{Z(s):s \in D\}\]